RickStrahl/MarkdownMonster/README.md

 Ace Editor is a power HTML based editor platform that makes it easy to plug syntax highlighted software style editing possible in a browser.
 Markdown Monster uses Ace Editor for the main Markdown editing experience inside of a Web browser control that interacts with the WPF application.

 * **[MarkDig Markdown Parser](https://github.com/lunet-io/markdig)**
 This extensible Markdown parser library is used for the rendering Markdown to HTML in Markdown Monster.
-The library is fast and supports a number of useful extensions like Github Flavored Markdown, table support, auto-linking and various add-on protocols.
+The library is fast and supports a number of useful extensions like GitHub Flavored Markdown, table support, auto-linking and various add-on protocols.
 The feature set is extensible via a plug-in pipeline.

 * **[MahApps.Metro](http://mahapps.com/)**
 This library provides the Metro style window and theming support of the top level application shell.
 It's an easy to use library that makes it a snap to build nice looking WPF applications.